mohammedbakr/go-k8s-srv1/README.md

 # icap-service-1

-This service is as per the architecture the first proxy service that will get the file from icap-server and upload it to minio
+This is the service 1 of [this repo](https://github.com/k8-proxy/go-k8s-infra) that will get the file from icap-server and upload it to minio

 ### Steps of processing
 When it starts